 Email automation does not only allow you to send emails to your subscribers automatically.
-It can also help you to shrink and expand your contact list as needed, so that only those people who want to see them in their inboxes will receive your newsletters.
+It can also help you shrink and expand your contact list as needed so that only those who want to see them in their inboxes will receive your newsletters.

 Post Scheduling For Social Media

-You need to post frequently if you want to expand the presence of your organization on a social network.
+You need to post frequently if you want to expand your organisation’s presence on a social network.
 This makes it a bit of an unruly process for manual posting.
 Tools for social media planning push your content to your social media channels, so you can spend more time concentrating on content strategy.

 Lead Nurturing Workflows

 It can be a long process to generate leads and convert those leads into clients.
-You can automate this process by sending specific emails and content to leads once they meet certain criteria, such as when they download and open an ebook.
+You can automate this process by sending specific emails and content to leads once they meet certain criteria, such as downloading and opening an ebook.

 Tracking & Reporting Campaigns

-A lot of different people, emails, content, websites, phone calls, and more can be included in marketing campaigns.
-Marketing automation can help you sort everything you work on by the campaign it serves, and then monitor that campaign’s performance based on the progress made over time by all of these components.
+Many different people, emails, content, websites, phone calls, and more can be included in marketing campaigns.
+Marketing automation can help you sort everything you work on by the campaign it serves and then monitor that campaign’s performance based on the progress made over time by all of these components.

 What Does A Digital Marketer Do?

 Digital marketers are responsible for driving brand awareness and lead generation through all the digital channels at the disposal of a business, both free and paid.
-Social media, the company’s own website, search engine rankings, email, display advertising, and the company’s blog are part of these channels.
+The company’s own website, search engine rankings, email, display advertising, and the company’s blog are part of these channels.

-For each channel, the digital marketer usually focuses on a different key performance indicator (KPI) so that they can properly measure the performance of the company across each one.
+For each channel, the digital marketer usually focuses on a different key performance indicator (KPI) to properly measure the company’s performance across each one.

-For example, a digital marketer who is in charge of SEO measures the “organic traffic” of their website from traffic coming from website visitors who have found a website page of the company via a Google search.
+For example, a digital marketer in charge of SEO measures the “organic traffic” of their website from the traffic from website visitors who have found a company’s website page via a Google search.
 Today, digital marketing is conducted across many marketing roles.

 Main Objective: To Increase Organic Traffic

 SEO managers, in short, get the company to rank on Google.
-This individual could work directly with content creators using a variety of approaches to search engine optimization to ensure that the content they produce performs well on Google, even if the company also posts this content on social media.
+This individual could work directly with content creators using various approaches to search engine optimization to ensure that the content they produce performs well on Google, even if the company also posts this content on social media.